 - Strengths: Faith-based organizations often have vast networks that can be leveraged to gain audience with decision-makers and resource providers who can advance the cause.

-In fact, this past year we have also worked closely with new nonprofits in Texas started by leaders in the faith community who have become warriors for our toughest issues.
-We have been pleased to work with organizations, such as UNITE, which connects Christian leaders to each other to address urgent issues facing Dallas.
-They have recently built a permanent hands-on exhibit called the Cost of Poverty Experience that is available to the entire community.
+In fact, we have also worked closely with new nonprofits in Texas started by leaders in the faith community who have become warriors for our toughest issues.
+We have been pleased to work with organizations, such as UNITE, which connects Christian leaders to one another to address urgent issues facing Dallas.
+They have recently built a permanent hands-on exhibit called the Cost of Poverty Experience, which is available to the entire community.
 We applaud them for making this investment – this simulated real-world experience allows all of us (no matter our faith) to empathize with our neighbor and understand that we are all one crisis away from poverty.
 Another organization that fills my soul with gratitude is Pastors for Texas Children.
-Through the leadership of Pastors Charles Johnson, Charles Luke and Suzii Paynter, it has taken on public education as the “third pillar (alongside the church and home) for building responsible citizens” and pushed public school finance as a “moral duty.”
+Through the leadership of Pastors Charles Johnson and Charles Luke, it has taken on public education as the “third pillar (alongside the church and home) for building responsible citizens” and pushed public school finance as a “moral duty.”
 I have no doubt this “new breed” of nonprofit will help us thread the needle on the important issues of poverty and public education.

-We are grateful for the contributions organizations of all faith traditions make to our communities.
+As we celebrate our holiest of holidays focused on sacrifice and service, we are grateful for the contributions organizations of all faith traditions make to build stronger communities outside their walls.
 We hope you will share innovative models for service that you have seen in your neighborhoods or comment on the benefits and challenges you have encountered while working with congregations, so we can all get better together.